Your hand will be glad you learned the difference.

 Last but certainly not least, a breakdown of the benefits of each pen style:

-Feel free to check out our full line of handmade wood pens and leather journals.
+Feel free to check out our full line of handmade wood pens and wooden journals.

 If you liked this article and want to see more like it, subscribe to our FREE email list for updates, more articles, and exclusive sales that are only available to our email subscribers!